-&lt;sup>82 It is unknown how many standards would actually prescribe mercury thermometers to be used, and therefore it is not known how many standards would have to be changed as result of a restriction.
+It is unknown how many standards would actually prescribe mercury thermometers to be used, and therefore it is not known how many standards would have to be changed as result of a restriction.
 Considering the difficulty in identifying standards that would prescribe mercury thermometers during the information gathering and consultations carried out in the course of preparing this dossier, it is thought that the amount would be limited.
 When a new version of a standard is published, customers need to purchase the entire standard again, but note that one analysis standard is likely to cover several thermometers in one lab (ASTM standards vary in price from \$34 to \$120 USD each (ASTM, 2010, pers. comm.)).
-However, in so far a standard is updated during the normal update process it is thought that are already in the process of being modified under the mercury initiative, it would be difficult to argue if, and to what extent, an update would result from a restriction in the EU.
+However, in so far a standard is updated during the normal update process it is thought there would be no additional cost that can be attributed to a restriction.
+In the case of ASTM standards that are already in the process of being modified under the mercury initiative, it would be difficult to argue if, and to what extent, an update would result from a restriction in the EU.

-&lt;sup>83 This is considered to be an economical issue rather than a technical feasibility issue since it seems that these modifications can always be carried out (at a certain cost).
+This is considered to be an economical issue rather than a technical feasibility issue since it seems that these modifications can always be carried out (at a certain cost).